-A single criterion was identified to determine the success of land use centered on cropping patterns.
-Preserve management will be considered successful if the entire 79 acres of designated agricultural lands are maintained in suitable row and field crops (allowing for fallowing as a part of normal crop rotations and excepting any preserve enhancements that may be installed) each year and all terms and conditions of the conservation easement are adhered to.
+Three criteria were identified to determine the success of land use centered on cropping patterns and agricultural management practices.
+Preserve management will be considered successful if the entire 30 acres of designated agricultural lands are maintained in irrigated pasture (or other suitable row and field crops if allowed by the HTAC) each year, the patch of Himalayan blackberry along the southern boundary of the preserve is maintained or increased, and all terms and conditions of the conservation easement are adhered to.